jmsdao/dishonesty/README.md

 ```

 ## Some ideas for later
-- Definitely need to test out more prompts, especially ones that are negations of one another
+- High prio: definitely need to test out more prompts, especially ones that are negations of one another
 - Try some new ideas:
+  - Cos sim between (dishonest residual - honest residual) and RepE directions
+  - Pairwise patching (d2h, h2d)
   - Training SAEs on the MLPs that stands out ie mlp_20
   - Investigating what's up with layer 16
   - Trying EAP, path patching or ACDC
   - Playing around with patching corrupted into clean (noising)
-  - What impact does this direction have, outside of the distribution of our prompts ivolving honesty/dishonesty
+  - What impact does this direction have, outside of the distribution of our prompts involving honesty/dishonesty
   - Why exactly has this direction been learned:
     - Look at where CE loss gets worse the most when we remove this direction
     - Checking max activating dataset examples to see where this direction occurs "in the wild"